CV and Publications

 Book Chapters

-“Sonic Transformations: Urban Musical Culture in the Warsaw Ghetto, 1940–1942” in The Oxford Handbook of Jewish Music Studies, edited by Tina Frühauf (Oxford U. P.), forthcoming.
+“Sonic Transformations: Urban Musical Culture in the Warsaw Ghetto, 1940–1942” in The Oxford Handbook of Jewish Music Studies, edited by Tina Frühauf (Oxford U. P.).

 “Friend and Force: Nadia Boulanger’s Presence in Polish Musical Culture” (coauthored with Andrea Bohlman), Nadia Boulanger and Her World (Chicago U. P., 2020).
 Pdf.